Finding My Alonetude

 I began to wonder about this.
 What was the difference between the isolation I was experiencing and the loneliness I had felt at other times in my life?
 What made this aloneness feel restorative rather than painful?

-This is what I am calling alonetude: the agentic labour of transforming imposed isolation into chosen presence.
+This is what I am calling alonetude: the active, intentional work of transforming imposed isolation into chosen presence.
 It is a practice, something that must be cultivated.
 It requires intention, attention, and care rather than arriving on its own.

 Rest as a Human Right